simondiep/ragdoll-demo-matterjs/README.md

 An example ragdoll leveraging matter-js physics engine.

-## Controls

-QWOP each move a different body part upwards.
-Click to kick.

 ## Findings

 - Ragdoll physics are glitchy, with collisions causing random bursts of movement